We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Know your policies, and ensure managers follow them.

-In UK employment law, persistent lateness usually isn't classed as gross misconduct - so you must try to provide one verbal and two written warnings before you can fairly dismiss an employee for lateness.
+In UK employment law, persistent employee lateness usually isn't classed as gross misconduct, so you must try to provide one verbal and two written warnings before you can fairly dismiss an employee for lateness.

 Employees must be given the chance to explain their actions, make improvements, and appeal against a dismissal decision.

-Remember that employees can't claim unfair dismissal at a tribunal unless they've worked for the company for two years or more (for employees starting on or after 6th April 2012).
+Remember that employees can't claim unfair dismissal at a tribunal unless they've worked for the company for two years or more.
+However, as part of the new Employment Rights Bill, employees will be able to claim unfair dismissal from their first day of employment, which is planned to commence in 2027.

 Takeaways